Chisenupuri

 Unguided cat skiing near Niseko is at the former ski resort of Chisenupuri.
 You have the freedom to explore and it is ideal for apprentice powder hounds or advanced riders heading to Niseko.
 Chisenupuri cat skiing is a lust-do!
 Finish the cat ski day with a soak in an amazing onsen.

-Price p/p Price is per person per day inclusive of tax
+Price p/p Price is per person per day for 2025 season exclusive of tax

 Base/invoice currency is Japanese Yen